RazvanCretu/RazvanCretu/README.md

 # Bio

-👋 I'm a self-taught Data and Software Engineer.
+👋 I'm a self-taught Data and Software Engineer with 4 years of experience.
 What defines me is using my passion, skills and experience along with the ability to learn fast in order to bring quality results to the table.

-I'm currently looking for a career reconversion into Web Development as I've developed a passion for it in my previous role.
+I'm currently looking for a career reconversion into Web Development.

 - 👋 Hi, I’m @RazvanCretu
 - 👀 I’m interested in Web Development, Data Engineering and remote jobs only.